 - We may limit the number of times you can visit or log into the Aeris Sites or Web Services within a certain period of time.
 Abuse, fraudulent activity, disruptive activity, or excessively frequent requests to the Web Services by any person acting through your Account may result in the temporary or permanent suspension of your access to Web Services or your Account or to any API or API Key.

-- You understand that the identification numbers (IMSI, MSISDN, MIN or similar) assigned to a SIM Card or a Device to allow a SIM Card or Device to use cellular or other wireless services are assigned by Carriers.
-You also understand that regulations about portability of numbers generally do not apply to IoT devices, and that if you wish to move your Devices to use services from a different Carrier, you may need to reconfigure your Devices or replace any SIM Card in your Devices, and that a different Carrier may assign different numbers to your Devices.
-You will be responsible for any expense in reconfiguring Devices, managing replacement numbers or replacing SIM Cards.
+- You understand that Numbers are assigned by Wireless Providers.
+You also understand that regulations about portability of Numbers generally do not apply to IoT devices, and that if you wish to move Customer Devices to use services from a different Wireless Provider, you may need to reconfigure Customer Devices or replace any SIM Card in Customer Devices, and that a different Wireless Provider may assign different Numbers to Customer Devices.
+You will be responsible for any expense in reconfiguring Devices, managing replacement Numbers or replacing SIM Cards.

 - Suspension or Termination.
-We may suspend, reduce or terminate the Aeris Services to you or to particular Devices associated with you or your End Users or suspend access to your Account in certain circumstances if your Devices, Your Services or use of the Aeris Sites or Aeris Services by you or your End Users are causing or could cause disruption or congestion or could damage us, our other customers, to Carrier Partners or to Service Providers.
-We may take these steps for reasons such as your failure to comply with the Requirements or otherwise, in cases of suspected fraud, in cases of aberrant Device behavior causing issues, such as repetitive registration attempts, congestion or reduction of availability of resources for other customers on our networks or those of any Carrier Partners, if we reasonably believe your Account has or is at risk of a security breach, or if you or your End Users are in violation of the Acceptable Use Policy, the Community Forum Policy, these Terms or any Services Agreement or other terms applicable to your use of Aeris Services, including payment terms.
+We or our Wireless Provider Partners may suspend, reduce or terminate the Aeris Services to you or to particular Devices associated with you or your End Users or suspend access to your Account in certain circumstances if Customer Devices, Customer Services or use of the Aeris Sites or Aeris Services by you or your End Users are causing or could cause disruption or congestion or could damage us, our other customers, to Wireless Provider Partners or to Service Providers.
+We may take these steps for reasons such as your failure to comply with the Requirements or otherwise, in cases of suspected fraud, in cases of aberrant Device behavior causing issues, such as repetitive registration attempts, congestion or reduction of availability of resources for other customers on our networks or those of any Wireless Provider Partners, if we reasonably believe your Account has or is at risk of a security breach, or if you or your End Users are in violation of the Acceptable Use Policy, the Community Forum Policy, these Terms or any Services Agreement or other terms applicable to your use of Aeris Services, including payment terms.
 We will use reasonable efforts to notify you promptly of any suspension or termination and the reason for taking such action, and to restore service if and when the issue has been satisfactorily resolved.
 We will have no liability to you, any End User or any other third party for any actions reasonably taken by us under this provision.

 - Maintenance.
-We, our Services Providers or our Carrier Partners may make temporary changes to the Aeris Sites or Aeris Services required by an emergency, as well as take actions deemed reasonably necessary to protect or optimize our or their networks or services.
-In addition, Managed Carriers may engage in maintenance activities that affect ability to manage Devices on the Aeris Portal.
+We, our Services Providers or our Wireless Provider Partners may make temporary changes to the Aeris Sites or Aeris Services required by an emergency, as well as take actions deemed reasonably necessary to protect or optimize our or their networks or services.
+In addition, Managed Wireless Providers may engage in maintenance activities that affect ability to manage Devices on the Aeris Portal.
 Some of these actions may interrupt or prevent legitimate communications and usage, including, for example, use of message filtering/blocking software to prevent SPAM or viruses, limitations on throughput, scheduled or emergency maintenance and the like.
-We will provide as much advance notice as reasonably possible of any planned or emergency maintenance activities that we perform or of which we are notified by Service Providers or Carriers by email or by posting on a Web Portal.
+We will provide as much advance notice as reasonably possible of any planned or emergency maintenance activities that we perform or of which we are notified by Service Providers or Wireless Providers by email or by posting on a Web Portal.

 - Additional Restrictions.
 You agree that you will not do any of the following (or permit or enable any other person, including any Account User or End User, to do any of the following), without our prior written consent:

-- resell, copy, host, or otherwise use the Aeris Services for your personal gain except as may be necessary for your internal business purposes or for you to provide Your Services to your End Users;
+- resell, copy, host, or otherwise use the Aeris Services for your personal gain except as is permitted by your Services Agreement for your internal business purposes or for you to provide Customer Services to your End Users;

-- modify or make derivative works based on the Aeris Sites, any Aeris Services, the Documentation or APIs or any SIM Cards, or reverse engineer any of the software or content used in any of the foregoing, except for software tools identified as open source or for which permission to modify is explicitly granted;
+- modify or make derivative works based on the Aeris Sites, any Aeris Services, the Documentation, the APIs or any SIM Cards provided by us, or reverse engineer any of the software or content used in any of the foregoing, except for software tools identified as open source or for which permission to modify is explicitly granted;

 - share or otherwise distribute any non-public information about the operation of the Aeris network or any Aeris Services to any third parties, other than with your End Users or with respect to appropriate use of a Community Forum;